 Prior to the employment of, or participation by, any Foreign National in the performance of work under

-this Subcontract or any lower tier Subcontract at offsite locations, offeror shall obtain the approval of the SRR Procurement Representative, in writing.
+this Subcontract or any lower tier Subcontract at offsite locations, offeror shall obtain the approval of the SRMC Procurement Representative, in writing.
 Such approvals will be processed in accordance with the requirements of DOE Order 142.3.
-However, in the performance of offsite work, Foreign Nationals only incidentally involved with a SRR Subcontract, and who have no knowledge that their activities are associated with SRR Subcontract work, are exempt from the above.
+However, in the performance of offsite work, Foreign Nationals only incidentally involved with a SRMC Subcontract, and who have no knowledge that their activities are associated with SRMC Subcontract work, are exempt from the above.

-Offeror shall obtain the approval of SRR, in writing, prior to any visit to a DOE or SRR facility by any Foreign National in connection with work being performed under this Subcontract
+Offeror shall obtain the approval of SRMC , in writing, prior to any visit to a DOE or SRMC facility by any Foreign National in connection with work being performed under this Subcontract